web-eid/web-eid-app/README.md

 ### Get certificate

-Pass the certificate type (either `auth` or `sign`) and origin URL as JSON-encoded command-line arguments to the `get-certificate` command to retrieve the certificate:
+Pass the origin URL as JSON-encoded command-line arguments to the `get-certificate` command to retrieve the certificate:

-    web-eid -c get-certificate '{"type": "auth", "origin": "https://ria.ee"}'
+    web-eid -c get-certificate '{"origin": "https://ria.ee"}'

-Passing `"type": "auth"` will retrieve the authentication certificate and `"type": "sign"` the signing certificate.

 The result will be written to standard output as a JSON-encoded message that either contains the requested Base64-encoded certificate and supported